conda/constructor/docs/source/construct-yaml.md

 _required:_ no<br/>
 _type:_ string<br/>

-Path to an environment file to construct from.
+Path to an environment file (TXT or YAML) to construct from.
 If this option is present, the `specs` argument will be ignored.
 Instead, constructor will call conda to create a temporary environment, constructor will build and installer from that, and the temporary environment will be removed.
 This ensures that constructor is using the precise local conda configuration to discover and install the packages.
 The created environment MUST include `python`.

 Read notes about the solver in the `specs` field.